RV rentals in Aurora, Colorado

 Where can I legally park my RV overnight in Aurora?

-Overnight RV parking options near Aurora: 1) Burns Park Campground in North Aurora (full hookups, $30-40/night), 2) Maumelle Park (Saline County, free dry camping), 3) Walmart in Benton allows overnight parking (call ahead), 4) Cracker Barrel in Aurora (usually permitted), 5) Oaklawn Racing Casino Resort in Hot Springs (free for guests).
-Avoid street parking in Aurora residential areas - prohibited and enforced.
-State parks require reservations.
+Overnight RV parking options near Aurora: 1) Cherry Creek State Park (full hookups, $32-41/night), 2) Chatfield State Park (full hookups, Littleton, $32-41/night), 3) Walmart locations in Aurora typically allow overnight parking with manager approval (call ahead), 4) Cracker Barrel locations usually permit RV overnight parking with a meal purchase, 5) Harvest Hosts partner wineries and farms around Denver metro.
+Avoid street parking in Aurora residential areas — prohibited and enforced.
+State parks require reservations 6 months ahead for peak summer.

 What are the RV size restrictions in Aurora?

 Colorado state highways and interstates accommodate all standard RV sizes.
-Most bridges on I-30 and I-430 have 14+ foot clearance (standard RVs are 11-13 feet).
+Most bridges on I-25 and I-70 have 14+ foot clearance (standard RVs are 11-13 feet).
 Aurora city streets can handle RVs up to 35 feet.
-State parks have varying limits: Hot Springs Gulpha Gorge (40 feet max), Pinnacle Mountain (30 feet at some sites), Crater of Diamonds (60 feet).
-Buffalo National River has tight switchbacks - check specific campground restrictions.
-Always verify destination limits before booking.
+State park limits vary: Cherry Creek (40 feet max), Chatfield (40 feet max).
+Rocky Mountain National Park's Trail Ridge Road has sharp switchbacks and 12,000+ foot elevation — Class A motorhomes over 30 feet should take alternate routes.
+Always verify specific campground limits before booking.

 Do I need any special permits to drive an RV in Colorado?

 No special permits required for RVs under 26,000 lbs (most rentals).
 Colorado does not require non-commercial vehicle permits regardless of length.
-However, you may need: Hot Springs National Park entrance ($15-25 per vehicle), Colorado State Parks passes ($8 daily, $25 annual), Ouachita National Forest recreation passes ($5 per day), and America the Beautiful Pass ($80 annual for all federal lands).
+However, you may need: Rocky Mountain National Park entrance ($30 per vehicle, timed-entry reservations required May-October), Colorado State Parks passes ($10 daily, $84 annual), Great Sand Dunes National Park entrance ($25 per vehicle), and America the Beautiful Pass ($80 annual for all federal lands).
 Towing a vehicle behind your RV requires supplemental braking systems per Colorado law.

 What are Colorado's requirements for car seats in RVs?